omarreis/ISAPIGate/README.md

 ## ISAPIGate security

 Note that ISAPIGate connects to the remote server(s) using an unencrypted socket.
 Security of the channel stops at this point.
-Configure firewall to protect this port from outside.
+Configure the firewall to protect the channel from outside.